Pet first aid: Suggested measures

 There are several authoritative resources that outline basic measures that can be adopted or administered on the part of pet owners to help deal with pet emergencies.
 Although these are considered safe to follow, they are not recognized as definitive care since only emergency medical technicians are aware of the correct protocol and procedure especially for immediate aid and specific therapy.
 The goal is to ensure that the pet gets through an emergency or a life-threatening event long enough for medical help to arrive.
 One of the most important of these is pet restraint.
 A humane restraint is necessary to ensure that the pet does not harm the owner and other people around.
 Secondly, it will also prevent the pet from inflicting further harm since animals tend to struggle when suffering from injury or pain.
-There are different types of safe restraints (e.g. muzzles, nylon leash) and most first-aid books for pets outlines each of these, including how they can be administered.
+There are different types of safe restraints (e.g. muzzles, nylon leash) and most first-aid books for pets outline each of these, including how they can be administered.

 It is also encouraged that the pet owner should remain calm.
 The prospect of losing a beloved pet could induce one to get stressed or could lead to panic.
 However, an injured animal is already frightened and the owner will only aggravate the situation if he could not get himself under control.
 A loss in focus could lead to an inability to determine what needs to be done such as getting it to the nearest vet.
 It is also helpful if there is a first aid kit at home or in the car.
 Veterinarians can provide recommendations as to its contents.